640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Did you know that research shows a link between gum disease and heart disease and stroke?
-It’s true.
+Research shows a link between gum disease and heart disease and stroke.
 Evidence is mounting that people with periodontal (gum) disease, a bacterial infection, may be more at risk for heart disease and stroke.
-In fact, gum disease may also worsen existing heart conditions.
+In fact, gum disease may also worsen existing heart problems.

 The inflammation caused by gum disease may contribute to the buildup of fatty deposits inside heart arteries.

-Although gum disease is not an independent risk factor for heart disease or stroke, there are consistent findings showing a possible association.
-According to the National Institute of Dental and Craniofacial Research, research findings do not show definitive proof linking periodontal disease to other health problems beyond the mouth, there may be some association through inflammatory responses.
+Although gum disease is not an independent risk factor for heart disease or stroke, there are findings showing a possible link.
+According to the National Institute of Dental and Craniofacial Research, research findings do not show cleat proof linking periodontal disease to other health problems beyond the mouth.
+But, there may be some association through inflammatory responses.

 First, be aware of the following possible warning signs of gum disease: